- Course content

 Assessment of modules on the MSc in Actuarial Management, in most cases, is by means of coursework and unseen examination.
 Coursework may consist of standard essays, individual and group presentations, group reports, classwork, unseen tests and problem sets.
 Please note that any group work may include an element of peer assessment.

 The MSc in Actuarial Management starts with a compulsory induction focused on:

 - a refresher course of advanced financial mathematics, statistics, computing and electronic databases.

 - An introduction to the Cass Careers offering with a focus on key skills and attributes that employers are looking for.
 The annual MSc Careers Fair at this time also provides the opportunity to meet over 60 companies who are recruiting across many sectors including finance, energy, insurance, real estate, shipping, strategic management and internal auditing.

 MSc Research Project

-Students who wish to be considered for an exemption from Subject CA3: Communications of the UK Institute and Faculty of Actuaries must complete the MSc in Actuarial Management and must do so by means of the Business Research Project (rather than completing five term three electives).
+Students who wish to be considered for an exemption from Subject CA3: Communications of the UK Institute and Faculty of Actuaries must complete the MSc in Actuarial Management and must do so by means of the BRP or ARP (rather than completing five term three electives).

 - Advanced Risk Intermediation and Capital Management - A Reinsurance Revolution?